-Nerve damage caused by diabetes, called diabetic neuropathy, is treated with alpha-lipoic acid.
-Taking 600 milligrams of ALA daily for five weeks significantly relieved pain in patients with diabetic neuropathy, according to a study in the November 2006 issue of “Diabetes Care.”
-When administered intravenously, alpha-lipoic acid also improved nerve function, noted a review in the “European Journal of Endocrinology” in October 2012.
+Nerve damage caused by diabetes, called diabetes-related neuropathy, is treated with alpha-lipoic acid.
+Taking 600 milligrams of ALA daily for five weeks significantly relieved pain in patients with neuropathy, according to a study in the November 2006 issue of "Diabetes Care."
+When administered intravenously, alpha-lipoic acid also improved nerve function, noted a review in the "European Journal of Endocrinology" in October 2012.
 Studies cited on the Linus Pauling Institute website indicate that alpha-lipoic acid may improve insulin sensitivity in patients with Type 2 diabetes, but more research is needed to determine its effectiveness.

 - NYU Langone Medical Center: Conjugated Linoleic Acid